27Hamna786/College-Projects/README.md

 # College-Projects
-The codes that i learnt through events at college
+The codes that I learned through events at college,